eoinnoble/highway-code-diff/pages/using-the-road-159-to-203.md

 Take extra care at junctions.
 You should

-* watch out for cyclists, motorcyclists, powered wheelchairs/mobility scooters and pedestrians as they are not always easy to see.
+* watch out for cyclists, motorcyclists and pedestrians including powered wheelchairs/mobility scooter users as they are not always easy to see.
 Be aware that they may not have seen or heard you if you are approaching from behind
-* watch out for pedestrians crossing a road into which you are turning.
-If they have started to cross they have priority, so give way
+* give way to pedestrians crossing or waiting to cross a road into which or from which you are turning.
+If they have started to cross they have priority, so give way (see [Rule H2](/pages/introduction.md#rule-h2))
+* remain behind cyclists, horse riders, horse drawn vehicles and motorcyclists at junctions even if they are waiting to turn and are positioned close to the kerb
 * watch out for long vehicles which may be turning at a junction ahead; they may have to use the whole width of the road to make the turn (see [Rule 221](/pages/road-users-requiring-extra-care-204-to-225.md#rule-221))
 * watch out for horse riders who may take a different line on the road from that which you would expect
 * not assume, when waiting at a junction, that a vehicle coming from the right and signalling left will actually turn.
 Wait and make sure